junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 Kevin frowns at him.
 "How's that possible?
 I thought they told me I can never go back to my normal life again.
 Once you're a prophet, this is your life."

-"Long story short, the tablets are gone, bad angels are gone, Crowley shouldn't bother us for a while now, and so there is no need to have any prophets around."
-Dean tells him.
+"Long story short, the tablets are gone, bad angels are gone, Crowley shouldn't bother us for a while now, and therefore, no need to have any prophet around," Dean tells him.

-"And even if that's not true, Donatello is already the new prophet, you had passed your role to the next one in line, so you're free now, Kevin Tran," Cas informs him solemnly.
+"And even if that's not true, Donatello is already the new and most recent prophet, you had passed your role to the next one in line, so you're free now, Kevin Tran," Cas informs him solemnly.

 "Free..."
 Kevin murmurs, slightly lost in thoughts, as if this is a bigger news than coming back to life.

 "Yeah, free."
 Dean squeezes his shoulder gently.
 "Isn't that what you've always wanted?
 Go back to normal life, go to school if you want, be the first Asian American president.
+Now you finally get to do all of that.
 Think of it as a second chance, go live your life."

 Kevin looks up at him, eyes shining with tears.
-"Is it real?
+"Is this real?
 I'm not dreaming?"

 Sam grins at him, almost also getting a little tearful.
 "Yeah, it's all real.
 You deserve it."

 "So what's it gonna be, kid?
 What are you going to do?"
 Dean asks.

 Kevin thinks for a moment.
-"Go back home.
+"I want to go back home first.
 I want to find my mom."

 "I thought you said Crowley killed your mom," Dean says.